Configure split tunneling

 For example, you have an authorization policy that allows access to a network resource.
 You have split tunneling set to ON and you do not configure intranet applications to send network traffic through Citrix Gateway.
 When Citrix Gateway has this type of configuration, access to the resource is allowed, but users cannot access the resource.

-If the authorization policy denies access to a network resource, you have split tunneling set to ON, and intranet applications are configured to route network traffic through Citrix Gateway, the Citrix Gateway plug-in sends traffic to Citrix Gateway, but access to the resource is denied.
+If the authorization policy denies access to a network resource, you have split tunneling set to ON, and intranet applications are configured to route network traffic through Citrix Gateway, the Citrix Secure Access agent sends traffic to Citrix Gateway, but access to the resource is denied.